washedgram/ow-account-generator/README.md

 generate account for off white if you have any question, please contact me on discord sunyt#7055

+First you need build python environment, then use pip install -r requirements.txt to install all needed module

 Instructions:
 Mode 1: 1.put the proxies in proxies.txt
         2.run py file